-K1 Investment Management
+K1 Management

 An established player in software buyouts in the North American lower mid-market